 Nature is evident throughout Hernando Beach.
 It’s bounded by the 11,206 acre Weekiwachee Preserve, home to a mosaic of wildlife, lakes and trails.
 To the west is the languid Gulf of Mexico.
 This central region of Florida’s Gulf coast boasts a lush estuary.
 Tidal marshes and flats host abundant wildlife such as manatee, dolphin and otter.
 Sandhill Cranes, herons, ibis and egrets strut about the neighborhood.
 Wild turkeys roam the brush.
 Bald eagles and osprey are frequent sights among the treetops or soaring overhead.

-Offshore, healthy seagrass beds are habitat to a biodiverse array of marine life including fish, sea turtles, invertebrates and, everyone’s favorite bivalves between late June and September: scallops.
+Offshore, healthy seagrass beds are habitat to a biodiverse array of marine life including fish, sea turtles, invertebrates and, everyone’s favorite bivalves between July and September: scallops.

 Nestled between the Gulf and a wilderness preserve, nature is a cherished part of life in Hernando Beach but there are other reasons to enjoy the area as well.
 A boating community, every day boasts a steady parade of vessels as they make their stately way among the canals to open water.
 Some boats carry serious inshore and offshore anglers, others are party boats and many fall somewhere in between.